JWBlash/jwblash/README.md

 ### Hey, I'm James.

-I write programs in Go, Python, Zig, and GDScript.
-Maybe sometimes C if I feel like it.
+I write programs in Go, Python, and most recently, Zig.

 Join me for the ride!